 Cincinnati Choral Academy

-A collaborative program brought to you by: The Cincinnati Children’s Choir, Cincinnati May Festival , and Vocal Arts Ensemble (VAE).
-With generous support provided by: Ohio Arts Council, The Andrew Jergens Foundation, The Ladislas and Vilma Segoe Family Foundation, The Nellie Leaman Taft Foundation, & The Louise Dieterle Nippert Musical Arts Fund.
+A collaborative program brought to you by: The Cincinnati Youth Choir, Cincinnati May Festival, and Vocal Arts Ensemble (VAE).
+With generous support provided by: Cincinnati International Wine Festival, Matinée Musicale, the Louise Dieterle Nippert Musical Arts Fund, Ohio Arts Council, Ladislas and Vilma Segoe Family Foundation, and Nellie Leaman Taft Foundation.

 The Cincinnati Choral Academy is a free after-school program offering a comprehensive music literacy and choral education to third-grade students twice per week during two-hour sessions.
-Currently CCA has three participating CPS Schools: Carson Elementary, Pleasant Hill, & Roberts Paideia Academies.
+Currently CCA partnering schools include Carson Elementary, Frederick Douglass School, John P. Parker School, Roll Hill School, and William Howard Taft Elementary.
 Participants who would benefit most from the Choral Academy are recommended by school staff members.
 Recommended students are not required to have prior musical experience, but a commitment to attending all weekly rehearsals and performances is essential.

 The Cincinnati Choral Academy’s mission is to enrich and educate the community by building outstanding young leaders in a safe environment, while providing musical excellence to all youth regardless of their background.